 – Anne, come and see this cricket, she’s all skinny.
 If the homework has this affect on her, she’s going to have to give it up.

 He wanted to fix everything, no doubt.
 Ten days earlier, it might’ve worked.
 But things had become a lot more complicated since then, and the hours of ‘homework’ didn’t really bother me anymore.
 I hadn’t opened a book since the Bergson.

 Anne came over.
 I remained lying on the sand on my belly, listening to the sound of her steps.
 She sat down on my other side and murmured:

-– It’s true that it’s not a big success.
-But then maybe it would be, if she actually did some work rather than just messing around in her room.
+– It’s true that it’s not been a big success.
+But then maybe it would be if she actually did some work rather than just messing around in her room.